DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Symptoms of Hammer Toe

 If you have hammer toe or mallet toe, your joints may be difficult to bend.
 Certain shoes may cause pain due to the joint rubbing on the top of your shoes.
-The joints may be painful even when you’re barefoot, leading you to your midtown NYC foot doctor.
+The joints may be painful even when you’re barefoot so schedule an appointment with your midtown NYC foot doctor before you get to this point.

-If the pain is persistent and it becomes hard to walk, it’s time to see a good podiatry doctor for a diagnosis.
+If the pain is persistent and it becomes difficult to walk, it is time to see a good podiatry doctor for a diagnosis.
 Diagnosing hammer toe or mallet toe may be a simple matter of examining your foot.
 Your foot doctor in NYC may order X-rays to do a compete evaluation of the bones and joints in your foot.

 Be Prepared for Your Appointment